zexxlin/clarity-blind-poll/README.md

 | -1002 | a principal tries to submit more than one answers for the same poll, or received submissions have reached the maximum |
 | -1003 | a principal tries to reveal answers sealed by other users or with incorrect hash                                      |
 | -1004 | a principal tries to reveal and claim for the same poll more than once                                                |

+## Constraints

+- One principal could only host one active poll at the same time, considering limited supports for List in Clarity right now.
+- DApp developers should define its own encoding/decoding methods for **questions** and associated **answers,** while the contract just store these two fields as raw bytes.

 ## APIs